-Best known is Ariadne, Cretan princess/priestess who assisted Theseus defeat the Minotaur only to be abandoned by him on the shores of Naxos, one of the islands favored by Dionysos.
+Best known is Ariadne, Cretan princess/priestess who assisted Theseus to defeat the Minotaur only to be abandoned by him on the shores of Naxos, one of the islands favored by Dionysos.
 Fortunately, Dionysus liked beachcombing and quickly found and comforted the abandoned princess with an offer of marriage.

 Several children by Ariadne, including Oenopion and Staphylos, both associated with grapes and winemaking.

 Dionysus was reverenced at Naxos and generally wherever grapes were grown and wine was produced.
 In modern times, the so-called "Dirty Monday" rites at Tyrnavos in the Thessaly region of Greece are believed to retain traditions dating back to when he was openly worshiped.

+Other than the story of his birth, Dionysus is relatively mythological mystery-free, yet he was widely referenced in later Greek belief.
+He was not considered to be one of the Olympians, and since Homer skips him, it is suspected that his worship came late to the Greeks, possibly from Anatolia.
 He was later "adopted" by the Romans under the name of Bacchus, god of the grape, but the Greek worship of Dionysus was more ecstatic and may have preserved some early shamanic practices related to the intoxication provided by wine.
 Some see in him a survival of the young, vigorous "Cretan-born" Zeus.